Child-Friendly Cities and Communities

-The Child Friendly Cities and Communities programme is led by UNICEF in the United Kingdom (UUK).
-The programme was launched on the 20th November 2017 following the completion of a three year, five city pilot.
+The Child Friendly Cities and Communities initiative is led by the UK Committee for UNICEF (UNICEF UK).
+The programme was launched on 20 November 2017 - World Children’s Day - following the successful completion of a three year, five-city pilot.

-Achieving ‘Child Friendly’ recognition will depend on the city/community’s progress in key areas such as; political commitment to children’s rights, workforce knowledge and understanding of children’s rights, meaningful participation and equal access to services.
-Thematic areas and impact outcomes are identified at the outset of the journey by the city/community with guidance from UUK, in line with local needs and context.
-Progress is assessed through a mixture of self-evaluation, child-led evaluation and ultimately by an independent panel of experts in human rights, child well-being and public services.
+Achieving ‘Child Friendly’ recognition will depend on the city or community’s progress in key areas such as; political commitment to children’s rights, workforce knowledge and understanding of children’s rights, meaningful participation and equal access to services.
+Thematic areas and impact outcomes are identified at the outset of the journey by the city/community with guidance from UNICEF UK, in line with local needs and context.
+Progress is assessed through a mixture of self-evaluation, child-led evaluation and ultimately by UNICEF UK supported by an independent panel of experts in human rights, child well-being and public services.